UPCOMING JEWISH MINDFULNESS EVENTS

 • Jewish Mindfulness Retreats

-Daylong and multi-day immersions weaving meditation, Jewish text study, contemplative prayer, and community practice.
+Daylong and multi-day immersions weaving meditation, soulful ritual, song, contemplative prayer, exploration of Jewish texts, and community practice.

 • Kehilah: Community Classes